PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 ### Enabling Wi-Fi

-ConnMan refers to network interface types as "technologies"; each technology supplies different services.
+ConnMan refers to network interface types as **technologies**, each of which supplies different services.
 For example, Wi-Fi is a technology (named `wifi`) that supplies a service called `wifi_dc85de828967_68756773616d_managed_psk`.

 By default, all technologies are disabled at the very first startup to prevent unwanted wireless or wired communication.
 To enable Wi-Fi:

 1. Enter `connmanctl state`.
 1. Enter `ifconfig` to see the initial state.
-You will get an output similar to this, but the exact details depend on how you connect to your device:
+The output is similar to this, but the exact details depend on how you connect to your device:
   ```
   # connmanctl state
     State = idle